Last update: October 5, 2016

 Contact us for more information.

 Field Sites: NEON encourages research studies that leverage NEON infrastructure, including research conducted at one or more NEON sites.
+Please note that NEON does not own the properties where NEON sensor/instrument and observational sampling infrastructure reside.
+Researchers will need to obtain required access and use permits from the site host, but NEON can assist with this.
 If your proposed research requires access to field sites where NEON is present, please contact us to discuss your ideas.
 We may be able to:

 - Assist in evaluating the potential impacts of proposed activities on NEON measurements and observations